-Raises RPCError - with code Faults.INCORRECT\PARAMETERS if identifier is unknown to Supvisors.
+RPCError - with code Faults.BAD_NAME if identifier is unknown to Supvisors.

-Key Туре Description 'identi- str The deduced name of the Supvisors instance. fier' 'node_na mstr The name of the node where the Supvisors instance is running. 'port' int The HTTP port of the Supvisors instance. 'state- int The Supvisors instance state, in [0;5]. code' 'state- str The Supvisors instance state as string, in ['UNKNOWN', 'CHECKING', name' 'RUNNING', 'SILENT', 'ISOLATING', 'ISOLATED']. 're- floa t The date in ms of the last heartbeat received from the Supvisors instance, mote_tim e' in the remote reference time. 'lo- floa t The date in ms of the last heartbeat received from the Supvisors instance, cal_time' in the local reference time. 'load- int The sum of the expected loading of the processes running on the Supvisors ing' instance, in [0;100]%. 'se- int The TICK counter, i.e. the number of Tick events received since it is runquence_c ounter' ning. 'fsm_stat ecimale' The Supvisors state as seen by the Supvisors instance, in [0;9]. 'fsm_stat en satur e' The Supvisors state as string, in ['OFF', 'INITIALIZATION', 'DEPLOYMENT', 'OPERATION', 'CONCILIATION', 'RESTARTING', 'RESTART', 'SHUTTING_DOWN', 'SHUTDOWN']. 'start- bool True if the Supvisors instance has starting jobs in progress. ing_jobs' 'stop- bool True if the Supvisors instance has stopping jobs in progress. ping_jobs , '
+Key Туре Description 'identifier' str The Supvisors instance identifier (host:http_port). 'nick_identifi str The Supervisor instance identifier, or a copy of the Supvisors identifier if not set. 'node_name' str The name of the node where the Supvisors instance is running. 'port' int The HTTP port of the Supvisors instance. 'statecode' int The Supvisors instance state, in [0;6]. 'statename' str The Supvisors instance state as string, in ['UNKNOWN', 'CHECKING', 'CHECKED'', 'RUNNING', 'SILENT', 'ISOLATED']. 'discov- ery_mode' bool 're- int The remote TICK counter, i.e. the number of TICK events received mote_sequen since the remote Supvisors instance is running. 're- floa The monotonic time received in the last heartbeat sent by the remote mote_mtime' Supvisors instance, in seconds since the remote host started. 're- floa The POSIX time received in the last heartbeat sent by the remote Supvi - mote_time' sors instance, in seconds and in the remote reference time. 'lo- int The local TICK counter when the latest TICK was received from the cal_sequence remote Supvisors instance. 'lo- floa The monotonic time when the latest TICK was received from the remote cal_mtime' Supvisors instance, in seconds since the local host started. ʻlo- floa The POSIX time when the latest TICK was received from the remote cal_time' Supvisors instance, in seconds and in the local reference time. 'loading' int The sum of the expected loading of the processes running on the Supvisors instance, in [0;100]%. 'pro- cess_failure' bool True if one of the local processes has crashed or has exited unexpect- edly. 'fsm_statecod int The Supvisors state as seen by the Supvisors instance, in [0;9]. ʻfsm_statenai str The Supvisors state as string, in ['OFF', 'INITIALIZATION', 'DISTRIBUTION', 'OPERATION', 'CONCILIATION', 'RESTARTING', 'SHUTTING_DOWN', 'FINAL']. 'start- ing_jobs' bool True if the Supvisors instance has starting jobs in progress. ʻstop- ping_jobs' bool True if the Supvisors instance has stopping jobs in progress.